HastD/free-disk-space/README.md

 ## FAQ

-#### How was the list of directories determined?
+### How was the list of directories determined?

 I ran `du -hs` on a bunch of directories in a GitHub actions runner to find what was taking up a lot of space.

 If you see something else that should be added, please create an issue or a PR.

-#### How are files removed?
+### How are files removed?

 Files are removed using `rm -rf`.
 We don't use `apt` to remove packages because that's slower.

-This does mean that a bunch of packages whose files are removed are broken, so things will probably break if you try to install a package that depends on one of these packages after running this action.
+This does break bunch of packages whose files are removed.
+If you try to install a package that depends on one of these packages after running this action, it will probably fail.

 [jlumbroso/free-disk-space]: https://github.com/jlumbroso/free-disk-space
 [ublue-os/remove-unwanted-software]: